-On the other hand, In the SOA4All Studio OpenID has been included as an authentication mechanism.
+On the other hand, it has been included in the SOA4All Studio OpenID11 as authentication mechanism.
 OpenID is an open, decentralized standard for user authentication and access control, allowing users to log on to different services with the same digital identity.
 OpenID replaces the common login process that uses a login-name and a password, by allowing a user to log in once and gain access to the resources of multiple software systems.